-Unlike other audiovisual platforms that might be more familiar to you, like FaceTime or WhatsApp, the platform I use, VSee, features enhanced security tools and meets requirements for HIPAA compliance.
-VSee provides military-grade, secure end-to-end encryption, effectively turning our communication into a string of gibberish to anyone who might try to intercept it.
+Unlike other audiovisual platforms that might be more familiar to you, like FaceTime or WhatsApp, the platform I use, VSee, features enhanced security tools that meet the requirements for HIPAA compliance.
+VSee provides military-grade, secure, end-to-end encryption, effectively turning our communication into a string of gibberish to anyone who might try to intercept it.
 All audio and video communication is transmitted between your device and mine in a manner that not even the VSee itself is able to decrypt the message, thereby protecting the confidentiality of our conversation and your personal health information.
 In addition, this company provides a business associate agreement in accordance with HIPAA regulations in which the company agrees to be responsible for keeping all patient information secure and agrees to immediately report any breach of personal health information.

 Privacy / Security

 I will make pertinent efforts to protect all telehealth communications.
 You should also take reasonable steps to ensure the security of our communications (e.g., only using secure networks for telehealth sessions, avoiding public wifi, and having strong passwords to protect the device you use for telehealth).
 Please do your best to choose a space that is adequately private, quiet, and free of distractions.

 Many insurance providers are now allowing telehealth for counseling/therapy services.
 My fees for telehealth are the same as those for in-person psychotherapy.
 If you wish to use health insurance for your telepsychology care, please contact your insurance company in advance to determine whether these sessions will be covered.

 Check in for Your Teletherapy Appointment